• FAQ's

 However, it is important to mention that the price mentioned above is for cash paying customers only.
 The actual cost that you pay for each medicine will depend on the type of insurance you have and where you purchase your medication.

-If you get Ozempic or Trulicity through Prescription Hope, then you can expect to pay just $50 a month for either one of the medications.
+If you get Ozempic or Trulicity through Prescription Hope, then you can expect to pay just $60.00 a month through Prescription Hope’s medication access service for either one of the medications.

 Is Ozempic or Trulicity More Effective?